lendingworks/magento-retail-finance/Readme.md

 Order statuses gets updated via callback url (**https://{your-domain-name}/lwapi/order/callback**) once registered with us.

-A LendingWorks order is updated via webhook when -
+A LendingWorks order is updated via webhook when:

 - marked as 'expired'
 - marked as 'cancelled'
 - marked as 'fulfilled'